mwittig/pimatic-milight-reloaded/README.md

 * Improved auto-discovery supporting multi-homed hosts
 * Support for bridge light of the iBox2 controller
 * Milight color action to control color of MilightRGBWZone, MilightBridgeLight, and MilightFullColorZone.
   Note, the action currently only changes the hue value of the lights.
-Bbrightness control can be added, but unfortunately it is not possible to control saturation which limits the color rendition, drastically
+Brightness control can be added, but unfortunately it is not possible to control saturation which limits the color rendition, drastically
 * NEW: Implemented basic support for V6 full color bulbs (color temperature and saturation control missing to date)
 * NEW: Implemented actions to control color temperature and brightness for MilightWWCWZone